Bread in culture: Latin America

-Flat breads of many flours are a widespread along Latin America, the most common probably being sopaipillas.
+Flat breads of many flours are widespread in Latin America, the most common probably being sopaipillas.
 Chile is the second largest consumer of bread per capita worldwide.

-Corn tortillas are the staple bread in most of Mexico, bread rolls in many varieties are an important daily food for city dwellers.
+Corn tortillas are the staple bread in most of Mexico, and bread rolls in a wide variety are an important daily food for city dwellers.
 Popular breads in Mexico include the bolillo roll and pan dulce.
 Pan dulce, which is Spanish for "sweet bread", is eaten in the evenings with hot drinks like traditional hot chocolate.

 Chapati breads are common in the Caribbean Islands and Guiana.

-In Peru, bread has many variations due to the diversity of Peruvian cuisine.
+In Peru, bread comes in a wide variety due to the diversity of Peruvian cuisine.
 People usually eat pan de piso and pan serrano.
 There are also some kinds of bread made of potatoes; these are currently popular in the Andes.
 Bizcochos are sweet bread usually eaten with some butter and hot chocolate.
-A dough made with cooked pumpkin or squash, often shaped and fried into doughnuts and served with a sweet fruity dipping sauce, is a traditional favorite.
-Bread is an ingredient of sopas de ajo, gazpacho, and salmorejo.
+A dough made with cooked pumpkin or squash, often shaped into doughnuts and fried, and served with a sweet, fruity dipping sauce, is a traditional favorite.
+Bread is an ingredient in sopas de ajo, gazpacho, and salmorejo.